 Diversion and Dewatering

-All diversion and dewatering systems shall be removed by September 30 of each year.

-All temporary dewatering/diversion methods shall be designed to have the minimum necessary impacts to waters of the state to isolate the immediate project work area.
+All temporary dewatering/diversion methods shall be designed to have the minimum necessary impacts to surface waters of the state to isolate the immediate project work area.
 Stream diversions shall be limited to the shortest duration necessary to complete in-water work.
 Any temporary dams or diversions shall be installed such that the diversion does not cause sedimentation, siltation, or erosion upstream or downstream of the project area.

 Where feasible and appropriate, dewatering/diversion shall occur via gravity-driven systems.